g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/19-evpn-l2-and-l3-and-cgnat.md

                       AS path: I, validation-state: unverified
                     >  to 10.200.0.3 via ge-0/0/2.0, Push 22
 ```
-Now, we have the MAC and MAC/IP routes from both CEs and all PEs also.
-Everythng looks fine, let's ask the customer to check the connectivity between the sites:
+Now we successfully have the MAC and MAC/IP routes imported from both CEs across all PEs.
+Everything looks fine, let's ask the customer to check the L3 connectivity between the sites:
 ```
 [admin@CE34-1] > tool traceroute 10.16.12.12
 Columns: ADDRESS, LOSS, SENT, LAST, AVG, BEST, WORST, STD-DEV